melihagraz/multiview_learning_R/README.md

 )
 ```

-If you want to run SVM, working on NOT imbalanced data, with LASSO feature selection, with 5 fold cross validation.
+If you want to run SVM, working on NOT imbalanced data, with LASSO feature selection, with 5 fold cross validation, you can run the code below.

 ```{r setup1, include=FALSE}
 Baseline_Hyp(dataL = dataL,